bitsofcotton/ddpmopt/README.md

 # Context
 There exists Denoising Diffusion Probabilistic Models (DDPM; Ho et al. 2020).
 So this is another try on them.
 However, we don't use them because after the some of the implementation, we only focus to apply each pixel context to color image into monochrome one.
+We can use this to enlarge with triangle based transformations.

 # Tips on malloc options
 We need to do ulimit or edit /etc/login.conf for large malloc use cases required by larger than medium sized input.